ion2088/firedust/README.md

 ### User privacy

-The conversations with the assistant are always private.
+Conversations with the assistant are always private.

 ```python
 import firedust